jyce2/vacc_uganda/README.md

 Background:<br>
 In 2016, a national health survey in Uganda revealed that about 55% of children aged 12-23 months received all recommended vaccinations (UBOS, 2018).
-To explore vaccination coverage in rural areas of western Uganda, we analyzed a more recent vaccination survey of 12-23 month-old children, residing with a caregiver.
+To explore vaccination coverage in rural areas of western Uganda, we analyzed a more recent vaccination survey of children residing with a caregiver in Bugoye sub-county, Uganda.
 Data for the study were collected between January 20, 2021 and April 30, 2021 in Bugoye sub-county, Uganda.
-Children of this age are recommended to receive the following vaccines and boosters:
+Children, 12-23 months of age, are recommended to receive the following vaccines and boosters:
 BCG (Bacille Calmette-Guérin), polio, pentadose 1-3 (diphtheria, tetanus, pertussis, hepatitis B, and Hib disease), rotavirus 1-2, and measles (UBOS, 2018).
 ![alt text](uganda_vacc.png "(UBOS 2018)")
 Image credits (UBOS, 2018).